thejordanprice/thejordanprice.github.io/_posts/2017-7-16-Pi-Bios-Flasher.md

     #dtparam=spi=on

 Reboot and you should be able to see the driver loaded and the device /dev/spidev0.0 is available.

-*Seperate note: A fun thing to do is short the SPI send and recieve.
-Then you can see the serial you're sending to yourself.
-That would not be used with this project in any way; just to help someone learn more.*

 ## GPIO Pinout